Golden AMIs Help Drive DevOps Automation, Agility, and Stability

 At Flux7, our DevOps team has created a patent-pending Enterprise DevOps Framework (EDF) in which the traditional IT operations team is converted into a concept that we call the landing zone.
 The landing zone is where services deploy and as a result is focused on catching service agnostic components as they are delivered via pipelines.
 (Pipelines are processes designed specifically to automate the delivery of services into the landing zone.)
 In the EDF, the concept of a service-agnostic landing zone is very critical as is the idea of service teams owning more of their dependencies.

 Within the EDF, automation is important as it increases agility, removes the potential for human error and also grows consistency across both process and output.
 With a golden AMI library, DevOps teams are able to use automation to replicate best practice instances, speeding the flow of services through the pipeline.
 Using golden AMIs to create new EC2 instances within your AWS environment brings major benefits, such as fast and stable applications.
-Moreover, as these AMIs all have the same base security agents installed with similar OS system settings, hardening, and more, golden AMIs give security and operations an opportunity to bake their agents that collect data for them in every image.
-For example, several of our customers use a SIEM solution and several use vulnerability detection software like AWS Inspector.
+Moreover, as these AMIs all have the same base security agents installed with similar OS system settings, hardening, and more, golden AMIs give security and operations an opportunity to bake the agents that collect data for them in every image.
+For example, several of our customers use an SIEM solution and others use vulnerability detection software like AWS Inspector.
 Both can be baked into the golden AMI, helping ensure security standards are consistently met.
 For all these reasons, we actively use (and recommend you do, too) golden AMIs in our customer accounts.

 Case in Point